Maryland County: History

+Geography

+Maryland County is located in southeastern Liberia, along the Atlantic coast.
+It is bordered by Grand Kru County to the west, River Gee County to the north, and Ivory Coast to the east, with the Cavalla River forming part of the international boundary.

+The county covers an area of 2,297 square kilometres (887 sq mi) and features a coastal landscape characterized by beaches, lagoons, and low-lying plains.
+Inland areas consist of rolling hills and forested terrain typical of Liberia’s tropical rainforest zone.

+Maryland County experiences a tropical climate with high temperatures and significant rainfall throughout much of the year.
+The rainy season generally extends from May to October, while the dry season occurs from November to April.

 Education

 Maryland County hosts several of southeastern Liberia’s major educational institutions.
 The county’s principal institution of higher learning is the William V. S. Tubman University, located in Harper.
 The university traces its origins to the William V. S. Tubman College of Technology, established in 1978, and was elevated to full university status in 2009.

 In addition to the university, the Ministry of Education identifies several key secondary schools in the county, including Pleebo Central High School, Barraken High School, and Cape Palmas High School.
 These schools serve as major public and mission-based institutions providing junior and senior secondary education across Maryland County.

 Maryland County is also the site of the Maryland County Technical and Vocational Educational Institute, part of a national technical and vocational education and training (TVET) expansion program initiated by the Government of Liberia.
 The institute is intended to provide skills-focused training in trades and technical fields to support workforce development in the county.